mrob27/portalgun/README.txt

   3. Make a folder inside your "mods" folder called "portalgun".
 All the portalgun files go in that folder.

+DESIGN

+The main effect of this mod is to create game entitites (via
+#minetest.env:add_entity()#) for the orange and blue "portals", and
+detect the proximity of other entities to the portals so that those objects can be teleported.
+   Entities "live" on the server, and are unloaded ("deactivated") by the engine when all players walk far enough away to allow it.
+When a player walks back into the proximity of a portal, the entity is reactivated by the server, and we have to restore the portal's colour and orientation (which direction it is facing); we also need to remember where this portal links, and who it belongs to.
+   This extra information can be stored in staticdata of the entity and restored in the normal way (deserialise/serialise within the on_activate and get_staticdata functions) but we cannot count on the entity being active when we need the data.
+So we also keep all the needed information in the op_prtl[] table.

 REVISION HISTORY
  20150709 UjEdwin: Version 0.5.
 This is not a complitle version, so still missing functions :)